I believe losing a child is the most brutal loss there is, but I hope what I have learned from the death of my son can help you in some small way.

 For the moms and dads just starting on this horrific journey, here are some things I want to share:

 1. Be kind to yourself.
 You have suffered an incredible loss, one I believe is the worst loss a person can experience.
 It will be incredibly difficult.
-You will feel some things that are normal; you may also feel like you are going crazy, but you are not.
+You will feel some normal things; you may also feel like you are going crazy, but you are not.
 Many of us feel the same way.

 2. Be patient, it will take time.